Purgatos81/Semester-Project-2/README.md

 ## Description
 A web page for ordering speakers online, and for the admin to add, uppdate and delete products.
-The users can add and remove products from the shopping cart, search for products and wiev detailed information about the speakers.
+The users can add and remove products from the shopping cart, search for products and view detailed information about the speakers.
+The admin can log in, uppdate, add and delete products.
+Users are also prevented from accessing the admin page unless they have logged in.